vesseldatabase/vesseldatabase/README.md

 ## Terminology
 I have tried to use the [MacGregor product catalogue](https://www.macgregor.com/globalassets/picturepark/imported-assets/65120.pdf) terms or the terms the crew use for field names.
 Here is a quick reference:

-- "External" lashing is "Knuckle" or "Chinese".
+- "External" lashing is "Knuckle" or "Chinese"
-- "Horizontal" lashing is "Belly" or "Barrel" or "Torpedoes".
+- "Horizontal" lashing is "Belly" or "Barrel" or "Torpedoes"
-- "Twistlocks" are the above deck "Cones" or "Stackers".
+- "Twistlocks" are the above deck "Cones" or "Stackers"
-- "Midlocks" are "Bananas" or the cones between tight 20's on deck.
+- "Midlocks" are "Bananas" or the cones between tight 20's on deck
-- "Guts" is the lashing between 20's on deck.
+- "Guts" is the lashing between 20's on deck
-- "Decklocks" are "Deck Stackers" and are used to secure the containers to the lid.
+- "Decklocks" are "Deck Stackers" and are used to secure the containers to the lid
-- "Lashing Bridges" are "Catwalks" or "Walkways".
+- "Lashing Bridges" are "Catwalks" or "Walkways"

 ## Linking
 If you already have an online despatch system, you can pass the vessel name like so: